 Social Work Studies

-The Postgraduate Diploma in Social Work Studies (PGDSWS) is a two-year full-time course that combines academic study with fieldwork placements.
-The PGDSWS course is accredited by the Health and Social Care Professionals Council (CORU).
-The course leads to an academic qualification and will make you eligible to register as a social worker with regulatory bodies in Ireland (CORU) and internationally.
+The Postgraduate Diploma in Social Work Studies (NFQ Level 9) is a two-year full-time course that combines academic study with fieldwork placements.
+This programme is approved by CORU.
+The course leads to an academic qualification and you will be eligible to register as a social worker with regulatory bodies in Ireland (CORU) and internationally.

-ALL prospective applicants should also check the School of Applied Social Studies website at: http://www.ucc.ie/en/msw
+Prospective applicants should also check the School of Applied Social Studies page for further information.

-N.B.
-Applicants should ONLY apply for ONE of these options as it is the same selection procedure for both options (FINAL YEAR STUDENTS) or current Higher Diploma in Social Policy students should apply for the Master's level (MSW) programme).
+Applicants should ONLY apply for ONE of these options as it is the same selection procedure for both options (Final Year Students) or current Higher Diploma in Social Policy students should apply for the Master's level (MSW) programme.

 Subjects taught